catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `grep -Ev '^\([0-9]{3}\) [0-9]{3}-[0-9]{4}$' phonelist.txt`

-Find ungly filenames with find: find has a test that can uses regular expressions; unlike grep, which will print a line that contains a match, for find, the pathname must match exactly.
+Find ugly filenames with find: find has a test that can use regular expressions; unlike grep, which will print a line that contains a match, for find, the pathname must match exactly.
 We can use this to find files that have in their pathname characters outside `[-_./0-9a-z-A-Z]`

  - `find . -regex '.*[^-_./0-9a-zA-Z].*'` - we used zero or more instances of any characters at both ends, for a full match, and a negated bracket expression for the unacceptable characters